wounded-pixels/dsp-playground/README.md

 ## Now
+* standardize pixel width, height and viewbox with paddings for curve and unit circle
 * consolidate angle, sine and cosine colors
-* standardize pixel width, height and viewbox with paddings
 * fix spinners on sum of 2 - make them svg controls and size better

 ### Unit circle